chadlung/mesos-compose/README.md

 ## Special instructions for Mac OS X users

-**Note:** This assumes your vbox name for your docker-machine vm is called **default**.
+**Note:** This assumes your vbox name for your Docker-Machine VM is called **default**.
+Also assumes you are using VirtualBox.

-Ensure the DNS resolves on the host machine:
+Ensure the DNS resolves on the host machine.
+This should be a one time thing unless you recreate your host VM.

 ```
 $ VBoxManage modifyvm default --natdnshostresolver1 on
 ```

 Start the Docker host VM and then get the IP of the Docker host